Frequently Asked Questions

 5. How can I reduce Worker's Compensation (WC, Worker's Comp) claims?

 Unfortunately it is not as simple as establishing a good safety program, although that is of course important.
-The principal driver of claim costs in CA is litigation and reining that in requires a much broader risk management approach that includes hiring, claims management, safety, employee communication, first aid, etc. ERM (for Enterprise Risk Management) has deep expertise in these and is very successful at reducing WC claims and costs.
+The principal driver of claim costs in California is litigation and reining that in requires a much broader risk management approach that includes hiring, claims management, safety, employee communication, first aid, etc. ERM (for Enterprise Risk Management) has deep expertise in these and is very successful at reducing WC claims and costs.

 To learn more about ERM's strategies to help reduce Worker's Comp claims speak with one of our agents at (949) 222-0444.